 Contents

-Via filling is a technique in which the plated hole is completely filled with a conductive or non-conductive material.
-It enhances the reliability of the PCB by reducing the possibility of air or liquid getting trapped.
+PCB via filling is a technique in which the plated hole is filled with a conductive or non-conductive material.
+It enhances the reliability of the circuit board by reducing the possibility of air or liquid getting trapped.

 In this article, you will learn the benefits, types, manufacturing process, and failure analysis of via filling.